 2001 September/November - Following September 11 attacks on targets in the US, PM Tony Blair offers strong support for US-led campaign against international terrorism.
 British forces take part in air strikes on targets in Afghanistan.

 2003 March - UK joins US-led military campaign against Iraq after UN-based diplomatic efforts to ensure Baghdad has no weapons of mass destruction are perceived to have failed.

-2004 January - Lord Hutton delivers findings from inquiry into death of government scientist.
-His report exonerates government, heavily criticises BBC.
+2004 January - Lord Hutton delivers findings of inquiry into suicide of government scientist David Kelly, who had expressed concern about UK intelligence on Iraq's weapons of mass destruction programme to the BBC.
+His report exonerates the government, heavily criticises the BBC.

-2005 7 July - 52 people are killed and around 700 are injured in four suicide bomb attacks on London's transport network.
-Two weeks later, would-be bombers fail to detonate four devices on London's transport network.
+2005 7 July - 52 people are killed and around 700 are injured in four Islamist suicide bomb attacks on London's transport network.
+Two weeks later, more would-be bombers fail to detonate four devices on same network.

-2005 28 July - Irish Republican Army (IRA) announces a formal end to its armed campaign.
+2005 July - Irish Republican Army (IRA) announces formal end to its armed campaign.

 2007 May - Leaders of Northern Ireland Assembly sworn in, ending five years of direct rule from London.

 Pro-independence Scottish National Party (SNP) becomes the largest party in the Scottish Parliament following elections.